fuzzygroup/blog/_posts/2020-01-14-how-to-detox-someone-from-alcohol.md

 * Send kids, if you have them, away to stay with relatives
 * Buy your favorite food(s) in bulk and stockpile them so there are treats for you
 * Nap whenever you can.
 You are effectively an unpaid nurse who has to clean up vomit buckets, prepare food, be an emotional punching bag, etc.  Sleep helps.
 * Realize that the detoxee isn't actually mad at you; they are mad at themselves and you are just a convenient target.
-The emotional abuse that will be leveled at you is beyond toxic and is the single hardest part
+The emotional abuse that will be leveled at you is beyond toxic and this is the single hardest part.

 And you can survive this.
 I did and so have many, many others since the dawn of time.